|Born||May 30, 1957|

 |Relatives||Reward Chinodya (brother - late)|

 Shimmer Chinodya is a Zimbabwean prolific writer who was born in 1957 in Gweru.
-Most of his novels were prescribed to be set books (worthy to be studied in high schools) by the Ministry of Education, Sports, Arts and Culture such as Harvest of Thorns (which won the Commonwealth Writer's Award for the Best Book in Africa in 1990), Chairman of Fools and Strife.
+Most of his novels were prescribed to be set books (worthy to be studied in high schools) by the Ministry of Primary and Secondary Education such as Harvest of Thorns (which won the Commonwealth Writer's Award for the Best Book in Africa in 1990), Chairman of Fools and Strife.
 Some were even studied in tertiary institutions.
 Chinodya also wrote the script of the award winning film, Everyone's Child.

 Shimmer Chinodya was born on 30 May 1957 in Gweru (then Gwelo, Rhodesia).
 He was the second child in a "large family".
 He attended his primary education at Mambo Primary School in Gweru.
 He was then enrolled at Goromonzi High School where he was expelled in 1976 for protesting against Ian Smith.
 From Goromonzi High, Chinodya went to study at the then University of Rhodesia (present day University of Zimbabwe) where he graduated with a Bachelor of Arts Honours Degree in English in 1979.